 As I get older, I cherish my birthday even more, but I focus on the entire year, rather than a single day.
-After celebrating my 28th birthday at Disney World this past weekend, I was inspired to write a bucket list of places to go before I’m 30 (disclaimer: I don’t have kids, yet!).
+After celebrating my 29th birthday this past weekend, I was inspired to write a bucket list of places to go before I’m 30 (disclaimer: I don’t have kids, yet!).
 However, instead of just picking a specific destination, I chose a travel category and went from there.
 This way, I have my selection, but you can make your own list, too!

-Take a Seasonal Trip
+1. Take a Seasonal Trip

 As a Floridian, this is a fun category because we don’t really get seasons here.
 I can go almost anywhere else in the United States, during the right time of year, and experience a season that I don’t normally get in Florida.
-I’ve added two different seasonal trips to my bucket list before 30: New York City during the holidays, and North Carolina to see the leaves change colors in the fall.
+I’ve added two different seasonal trips to my bucket list before 30: New York City during the holidays and North Carolina to see the leaves change colors in the fall.

-Travel Outside of Your Comfort Zone
+2. Travel Outside of Your Comfort Zone

 Think about your typical travel habits and determine what makes you uncomfortable.
 Then, do it!

-Explore Your Home State
+3. Explore Your Home State

 What’s in your home state that you haven’t experienced?
 Take a weekend trip to explore the culture, diversity, and beauty of your own “backyard”.

-Experience At Least One European Country
+4. Experience At Least One European Country

-Travel Far, Far, Away
+5. Travel Far, Far, Away

 The further you get from home, the more you’ll be out of your comfort zone, and that’s always a trip to remember.

 The U.S. is so diverse, it’d be easy to have a weekend trip and feel like you experienced another culture.
-Think of Nashville compared to Miami, or South Dakota compared to San Diego.
+Think of Nashville compared to Miami, or Sioux Falls compared to San Diego.
 After all, that’s what makes America so great.
 I love asking locals for recommendations because I know I’ll get the most authentic experience by seeing a new place through the eyes of a local.

-Take a [Relaxing] Vacation
+7. Take a [Relaxing] Vacation

 You do you, and make sure where ever you go, you can recharge.